mkeeter/raven/README.md

   [`fib.tal`](https://git.sr.ht/~rabbits/uxn/tree/main/item/projects/examples/exercises/fib.tal),
   and
   [`mandelbrot.tal`](https://git.sr.ht/~rabbits/uxn/tree/main/item/projects/examples/demos/mandelbrot.tal)
-- The unsafe ("native") interpreter is written in `aarch64` assembly (with Rust shims on either side), and runs 40-50% faster than the reference implementation
+- The unsafe ("native") interpreters are written in `aarch64` and `x86-64` assembly (with Rust shims on either side), and run *significantly* faster than the reference implementation (40-50% faster for AArch64, 2× faster for x86)

 The native interpreter can be checked against the safe interpreter with fuzz
 testing: